ghani35/Assignement_2/README.md

 CUSTOMITED SERVICE:
    created in my_srv/srv/Velocity.srv
-   has two float32 requests and one float32 response CUSTOMITED MESSAGE: created in ass2/msg/User.msg has one argument  int32 used to transfer the data entred by the user to be used in the controller program
+   has two float32 requests and one float32 response the two requestes are : the user input  and the current velocity of the robot the response : the new velocity multiplier assigned to the robot CUSTOMITED MESSAGE: created in ass2/msg/User.msg has one argument  int32 used to transfer the data entred by the user to be used by the controller program
 # How to run it
 1- run the 2D simulator by   "rosrun stage_ros stageros $(rospack find second_assignment)/world/my_world.world"
 2- run the server by  "rosrun my_srv server "